-In September 2011, American News Commentary reported that the ACLU was defending the right of Muslims to pray in San Diego’s public schools.
-Kevin Keenan, an ACLU spokesperson in that city, explained: “Performing these prayers is widely recognized as one of the five essential pillars of Islam.”
+In September 2011, the ACLU defended the right of Muslims to pray in San Diego’s public schools.
+As Kevin Keenan, an ACLU spokesperson in that city, explained: “Performing these prayers is widely recognized as one of the five essential pillars of Islam.”
 This position represented a stark contrast to the ACLU’s four-decade track record of threatening to sue school boards, school administrators, and school children if they prayed Christian prayers on campus; warning school coaches and sporting-event coordinators that if they were to pray in public, they would be sued for violating the Establishment Clause; and sending emissaries to monitor city-council meetings nationwide for evidence that those meetings may have opened with a prayer.

 Boy Scouts of America